paulshriner/fcc-beda-cert/README.md

 Parses IP address, language, and user-agent from the request object and returns as a JSON object.

+### URL Shortener Microservice

+Creates short URLs that navigate to the original URL.
+Short URL information is saved in JSON format in a file, which is read in to find where to navigate to or added to when creating a new short URL.

 ## Skills

 - Node.js